joelkuiper/OntoLearn-clj/README.md

 Specifically used with [Human Disease Ontology](http://www.disease-ontology.org/) and the disease tree of MeSH 2013 (transform available as xslt in resources).
-The mesh-owl xslt has some kinks, specifically it doesn't traverse the tree all that well, so use common sense. with a large-isch (5 GB) collection Randomized Clinical Trials.
+The mesh-owl xslt has some kinks, specifically it doesn't traverse the tree all that well, so use common sense.
+Parsed a large-isch (5 GB) collection Randomized Clinical Trials.

 ## Usage